greatbody/EasyTier-deploy/aliyun/README.md

 1. Create a workspace in Terraform Cloud:
    - Create an organization if you haven't already
-   - Create a new workspace named "aliyun-ubuntu-server"
+   - Create a new workspace name at your choice, say "easytier"
    - Select "API-driven workflow" when creating the workspace

 2. Configure workspace variables in Terraform Cloud: